What Is Frozen Shoulder & Why You Should Care

 This condition is typically described as having three stages:

 - Stage one: The “freezing” (painful stage), may last from six weeks to nine months.
 Slow onset of shoulder pain.

 - Stage two: The “frozen” (adhesive stage), slow improvement in pain but the stiffness remains.
 Stage lasts from four to nine months.

 - Stage three: The “thawing” (recovery), when shoulder or upper arm motion slowly returns toward normal.
 This condition generally lasts from 5 to 26 months.

 Adhesive capsulitis denotes the inflammation of the shoulder capsule leading to the tightening and sticking together of the shoulder capsule.

-This is due to inflammation of the tissues, muscles and tendons around the shoulder joint which contributes to the pathology.
+This is due to inflammation of the tissues, muscles and tendons around the joint which contributes to the pathology.

 This picture shows the scar tissues in the subacromial space before and after surgical removal.

 Signs & Symptoms